ednurse/qlc-rest/README.md

 ## Configuration

+The application can be configured by editing `src/main/resources/application.yml`.
+This allows you to:

-You can set the host address of your running QLC+ instance by editing `application.yml`.
-By default, it assumes QLC+ is running on the same machine.
+* change the host address of your running QLC+ instance (by default, it assumes QLC+ is running on the same machine)
+* change the amount of time it waits for a response (default 500ms)

-You can also set the port that the wrapper listens on if you want to change it from the default (9998).
-Again this is in `application.yml`.
+* change the port that the wrapper listens on (default 9998)

+The application will need to be restarted for configuration changes to take effect.

 ## Execution